 Made from recycled paper — including newspapers and magazines — Yesterday’s News offers a cat litter that helps divert paper from landfills for a new purpose.
 Made by Purina, this paper-based cat litter is three times as absorbent as clay cat litter and gentle on the cat’s paws, according to the company.
 Additionally, Yesterday’s News kitty litter says it is rated the #1 recycled cat litter in the U.S. by veterinarians.
 Using reclaimed newspaper is good for the environment and the resulting used litter will break down in a compost pile or landfill.

 Wheat is another natural foundation for cat litter. sWheat Scoop offers another option for flushable, clumping, biodegradable kitty litter pellets made from renewable resources and treated with a nontoxic process that prevents odors.
 Wheat has interesting odor-reducing qualities because it contains enzymes that neutralize the smell of urine.
 It also clumps naturally when wet.
 Check out the three varieties of sWheat Scoop.

 While these litter products give you a natural alternative to strip-mined bentonite clay, they do not reduce the volume of litter required.
 If you have more than one cat, you will need to clean your litter box several times a week.

 These are just a few choices in the emerging world of environmentally responsible cat litter.
 Look for alternatives to clay when shopping.
-Try a few of these products and share the results with the Earth911 community.
 If we are going to bring nature into our homes, inviting cats and dogs to live with us, shouldn’t we make sure their waste is handled responsibly?